laravel/vapor-docs/1.0/projects/environments.md

 vapor metrics production 1M
 ```

+### Alarms

+You may configure alarms for all environment metrics using the Vapor UI.
+These alarms will notify you via the notification method of your choice when an alarm's configured threshold is broken and when an alarm recovers.

 ## Deleting Environments

 Environments may be deleted via the Vapor UI or using the `env:delete` CLI command: